The changes coming to Medicare Advantage plans can be a bit confusing, but Healthfirst is here to help you.

 While this new plan doesn’t reduce your prescription drug costs, it does help you manage the payments by spreading them out over months instead of paying in one lump sum.

 You will most likely benefit from this new Medicare Prescription Payment Plan if you have high drug costs that start earlier in the calendar year.
 Although you can participate at any time of the year, starting earlier in the year (for example, before September) gives you more months to spread out your payments.
-Again, this may not be the right for everyone and depends on your Part D Prescription drugs.
+We can help you decide if this is the right choice for you.
+It does not make sense for everyone.
+Watch this video to learn more.

 If you would like to learn more about the new Medicare changes, or have questions, give us a call and we can help.
 We can also see if you are eligible for any savings programs and even help you apply.